vipulnaik/diet-exercise-health/checklists/hearing-checklist.md

 - [ ] Check that the left speaker is on the left ear and the right speaker is on the right ear (this might require temporary balance adjustment)
 - [ ] Switch balance back to the middle
 - [ ] Do the Resound online test and record results as you go along

+END OF SECTION: (1) Frequency-specific hearing test in the normal frequency range (500 Hz to 4000 Hz)

 ### (2) Max frequency hearing test